awestlake87/pyo3-asyncio/README.md

 ```

 ### Additional Information
 - Managing event loop references can be tricky with pyo3-asyncio.
-See [Event Loop References](https://awestlake87.github.io/pyo3-asyncio/master/doc/pyo3_asyncio/#event-loop-references) in the API docs to get a better intuition for how event loop references are managed in this library.
+See [Event Loop References and ContextVars](https://awestlake87.github.io/pyo3-asyncio/master/doc/pyo3_asyncio/#event-loop-references-and-contextvars) in the API docs to get a better intuition for how event loop references are managed in this library.
 - Testing pyo3-asyncio libraries and applications requires a custom test harness since Python requires control over the main thread.
 You can find a testing guide in the [API docs for the `testing` module](https://awestlake87.github.io/pyo3-asyncio/master/doc/pyo3_asyncio/testing)

 ## Migration Guide